|

 Many came to recognise her sanctity in the midst of her outwardly humdrum existence.

-July 1899, Teresa returned home to Neston.
-Later Fr Snow asked her to come and help attend to the sick sister of the headmistress
+In July 1899, Teresa returned home to Neston.
+Later Fr Snow asked her to come and help attend to

-of his own school.
-Apparently Teresa was a very lively nurse, often singing and performing comical dances for her patient.
+the sick sister of the headmistress of his own school.
+Apparently Teresa was a very lively nurse, often singing and performing

-In September 1900, an Edinburgh friend, Mrs Fleck, took Teresa on pilgrimage to Italy where she met Pope Leo XIII in audience
+comical dances for her patient.
+In September 1900, an Edinburgh friend, Mrs Fleck, took Teresa on pilgrimage to Italy where

-and visited many holy places.
-The journey to calvary In 1903 Miss Garnett died and
+she met Pope Leo XIII in audience and visited many holy places.
+The journey to calvary In

-Teresa (aged 59 now) decided to look for a teaching post once more.
+1903 Miss Garnett died and Teresa (aged 59 now) decided to look for a teaching post once more.
 Eventually she was put in touch with the chaplain to Lord Clifford’s estate in Chudleigh in Devon.
-The school had been set up for teachers
+The school had been

-of the workers.
+set up for teachers of the workers.
 It was extremely remote, but Teresa seemed irresistibly drawn to it.
-She set off in January 1904 and arrived
+She set off in January

-in the pouring rain.
+1904 and arrived in the pouring rain.
 The schoolhouse (right) was rundown, damp and infested with rats.
-The Church was over a
+The Church (left) was over a mile away.
+Teresa battled on despite enormous

-mile away.
-Teresa battled on despite enormous difficulties.
-She soon began to influence the school children for the better
+difficulties.
+She soon began to influence the school children for the better and gradually her living conditions improved.

 holidays she suffered a stroke.
 The chaplain found a Catholic nurse, Miss Casey, to attend her during her last illness.
 This